Deployment Guide

 # Paste your pooled connection string

-vercel env add DIRECT_URL production
+vercel env add DIRECT_DATABASE_URL production

 # Paste your direct connection string